popgenmethods/smcpp/README.rst

 SMC++ requires the following libraries and executables in order to run:

 - Python 2.7 or greater.
-SMC++ is compatible with Python 3, but only in console mode.
 - gmp_, for some rational field computations.
 - mpfr_, for some extended precision calculations.
 - gsl_, the GNU Scientific Library.